-Guidance in the United Kingdom
+Guidance from the United Kingdom

 The Scientific Advisory Committee on Nutrition (SACN) produced a new report in July 2016 upon which Public Health England (PHE) base their recommendations.
 They recommend 340 to 400 IU per day for all breastfed babies from birth to one year of age unless they have more than 500ml of fortified formula per day (formula is fortified with vitamin D) and 400 IU per day for a breastfeeding mother:

 SACN is now recommending:

 - a reference nutrient intake (RNI) of 10 micrograms [400 IU] of vitamin D per day, throughout the year, for everyone in the general population aged 4 years and older